philipjlane/pdfvuer/README.md

 # Pdfvuer

-> A PDF viewer for Vue using Mozilla's PDF.js
+> A PDF viewer for Vue using Mozilla's PDF.js.
+A Fork to remove an error when not using the text layer.

 [![npm version](https://badge.fury.io/js/pdfvuer.svg)](https://badge.fury.io/js/pdfvuer)